samdark/yii2-cookbook/book/structure-collections.md

 Implementing typed collections
 ==============================

-For stricter type hinting and iterfaces it could be useful to implement typed collections to put your models and other same-typed classes into.
+For stricter type hinting and interfaces it could be useful to implement typed collections to put your models and other same-typed classes into.

 As an example, we'll assume we have a `Post` class: